planet-lia/lia-docs/content/examples/aiming-at-the-opponent.md

 You can find out how to do that in our [Getting started](/getting-started) guide .
 {{< /headless-note >}}

-In this example you will learn how to make your unit aim at the opponent.
+In this example you will learn how to make your warrior units aim at the opponent.
-At the end we will also give you a few extra tips that will improve your units aiming mechanics drastically!
+At the end we will also give you a few extra tips that will improve your warriors aiming mechanics drastically!

 This is how our units will be able to aim: